saivarshith2000/dotfiles/README.md

 ### Dotfiles
-This repository contains all the dotfiles that I use across various machines.
+This repository contains the dotfiles that I use across various machines.

-## Box Info:
+## System Config:
-1. Os: Archlabs Arch linux
+1. Os: Pop!Os 21.04
-2. WM: i3 with picom
 3. Editor: NeoVim
-4. Terminal: Alacritty
+4. Terminal: Gnome-Terminal with Gruvbox theme
-5. Shell: zsh
+5. Shell: Bash with Starship prompt

-### How it works
-1. All the files in this repository all hard links to actual config files I use
-2. When I change a config, I come back to this repo and push it
-3. When I create a new config, I link to an appropriate file in this repo and push it
-4. To use this repo, clone it and you can do cp/ln them to the correct directory on the local machine
-5. That's it.
-Its not cool or fancy but it works and it works always :)
+## Extentions
+Gnome extensions modified by me are also here.
+They are not guaranteed to be up to date.